-Can an Incomplete Application be Submitted and Received? -Yes, an incomplete application can be submitted and even officially received by the Board Commission, although applicants should strive to make their applications as complete as possible.
-Except for very applications renewals, it is rare that an application is approved exactly as it is submitted to the Building or Planning Department.
-There is often incomplete information due to lack of understanding, difficulty in finding all pertinent regulations, etc. that result in significant additions changes to an application prior to Board or Commission review. required information continues to be lacking and the Board or Commission has run out of statutory time and any extensions thereof, they may deny an application for being incomplete and/or lacking information necessary for them to complete their review.
+Can an incomplete application be submitted and received? -

+Yes, an incomplete application can be submitted and even

+officially received by the Board

+applicants should strive to make their applications as complete as possible.
+Except for very renewals, it is rare that an application is approved exactly as it is submitted to the Building or Planning Department.
+There is often incomplete information due to lack of understanding, difficulty in finding all pertinent regulations, etc. that result in continues to be lacking and the deny an application for being incomplete and/or lacking information necessary for them to complete their review.